-As a courtesy to the industry and any impacted organizations, the CompTIA ISAO is providing complimentary access to our Active Exploits Discussion/Recommendations forum.
+We a providing free access to all our threat reports and related discussions for this and other widespread threats as a service to the industry and any impacted organizations.
+Access our Active Exploits Discussion/Recommendations forum.
 All related threat reports and discussion items will be posted to these threads.
 We all need to work together to help businesses better understand the threat landscape and prepare for attacks, current and future.

 Thanks MJ and Matthew, this is concerning but there are quite a few pre-requisites or conditions -- if you will that must bet met before actual exploitation can occur.